 Progress is tracked on a termly basis and where appropriate, more frequently than this.
 The SENCo liaises closely with the assessment co-ordinator to analyse data and individually track pupils who are experiencing difficulties.
+Class teachers discuss any concerns with the SENCo and Assessment Coordinator.
 If further action is deemed necessary, the parents are informed immediately.